 • Matteo’s Pizzeria and Italian Restaurant – 100 Ike Drive

 Wailea has many high-end resorts and vacation rentals available.
+There are countless reasons to stay in Wailea, so also consider legal vacation rentals.

 • Fairmont Kea Lani